Help! My Cooler is Leaking, What Should I Do?

-The reservoir of your water cooler is made from durable stainless steel or heavy-duty commercial grade plastic, for this reason, a leak usually originates from the water bottle.
+The reservoir of your water cooler is made from durable stainless steel or heavy-duty commercial grade plastic.
+For this reason, a leak usually originates from the water bottle.
 A vacuum seal is required to prevent your water reservoir from overflowing.
 If there is a pinhole or crack in the water bottle, the seal will not be created and will result in a leak.
-To troubleshoot a leaking water cooler follow these steps:

 - Remove the water bottle.